 Carey Cavanaugh is currently professor of diplomacy and conflict resolution at the University of Kentucky’s Patterson School of Diplomacy and International Commerce, having served as this program's director from 2006-2016.
 His return to academia followed a 22-year diplomatic career at the US Department of State focused on peace and humanitarian issues.

 As Patterson School director, he bolstered the school's international commerce curriculum and expanded dramatically the immersive opportunities provided to all students.
 In this 18-month masters degree program, all students now typically engage in conflict negotiations exercises with the US Army War College, a crisis simulation, and visit over a dozen corporations, government agencies, and NGOs.
 Examples of these co-curricular activities include corporate briefings at the headquarters of Boeing, Delta Air Lines, and Eli Lilly; observation of manufacturing operations of US Steel, Toyota, and Volkswagen; meetings with key officials at the State Department, Pentagon, and US Senate; exploring nuclear nonproliferation policy at Oak Ridge National Laboratory and the Y-12 National Security Complex; visiting NGOs like CARE, the Carter Center, and the Centers for Disease Control and Prevention; and talking with troops at Fort Benning, Fort Knox or Wright-Patterson Air Force Base.
-In 2015-2018, Cavanaugh also arranged for Patterson School students to participate in host-government-paid study trips to Japan and Qatar.
+In 2015-2018, Cavanaugh also arranged for Patterson School students to participate in host-government-paid study trips to Qatar and Japan.

-Cavanaugh was born in Jacksonville, Florida and raised in all three of its beaches.
-He majored in Russian Language and Literature at the University of Florida, but shifted in graduate school at Notre Dame to Government and International Affairs with a particular focus on Soviet and East European Studies.
+Cavanaugh was born in Jacksonville, Florida and raised in its three beaches.
+He majored in Russian Language and Literature at the University of Florida, but shifted in graduate school at Notre Dame to Government and International Affairs, with a particular focus on Soviet and East European Studies.
 He later attended the US Army Russian Institute in Garmisch-Partenkirchen and was a fellow in MIT's Seminar XXI.
 Cavanaugh speaks German and Russian.